-Figure 13: Network Preferences
+Figure 13.
+Network preferences

-Challenges faced by Libraries in carrying out retrospective conversion projects
+Challenges faced by libraries in carrying out retrospective conversion projects

-Table 2 outlines the challenges faced by Libraries in carrying out retro-conversion projects.
-It is obvious that the most significant challenge is that of erratic power supply with a mean score of 3.28.
+Table 2 outlines the challenges faced by libraries in carrying out retrospective conversion projects.
+It is obvious that the most significant challenge is that of an erratic power supply with a mean score of 3.28.
 This is closely followed by low Internet bandwidth which has a mean score of 3.00.
-Other critical challenges reported include 'Inadequate staff' (Mean Score= 2.88) and 'staff apathy' (Mean Score = 2.58).
-There is also the issue of incomplete cataloguing records which hampers effective and speedy retro-conversion.
+Other critical challenges reported include 'Inadequate staff' (mean score = 2.88) and 'staff' apathy' (mean score = 2.58).
+There is also the issue of incomplete cataloguing records which hampers effective and speedy retrospective conversion.
 This factor has a mean score of 2.50.
 It is interesting to note that 'inadequate funding' is way down the list with a mean score of 2.42.
 This is probably due to the fact that KOHA is a free software.
-Also, the issue of computer workstations (Mean = 1.90) is less significant than other challenges.
-This is not surprising as studies have reported that many of the libraries already possess computer workstations and other basic infrastructures required for automation and retro-conversion project22.
-Another less significant challenge is 'lack of proper organisation' which has a mean score of
+Also, the issue of computer workstations (mean score = 1.90) is less significant than other challenges.
+This is not surprising as studies have reported that many of the libraries already possess computer workstations and other basic infrastructure required for automation and retrospective conversion projects.
+Another less significant challenge is 'lack of proper organisation' which has a mean score of 2.25.

-2.25.
 This shows that more library administrators are putting effective structures in place to ensure successful retro-conversion projects.